Chuck Kress

-Charles Steven Kress (December 9, 1921 – March 4, 2014) was an American professional baseball player and manager.
+Charles Steven Kress (December 9, 1921 – March 4, 2014) was an American professional baseball playermanager.

 Biography

 This first baseman played in all or parts of four seasons in Major League Baseball (MLB) between and for the Cincinnati Reds, Chicago White Sox, Detroit Tigers and Brooklyn Dodgers, appearing in 175 games.
 His seventeen-year active career was interrupted by three years' service in the United States Army during World War II (1943–1945).
 Kress was born in Philadelphia, where he attended Frankford High School.